 Here is a quick summary of how you will do lace crochet join of granny square:

-Part A – Will involve adding a border of chains and slip stitches in the white yarn (or your choice of colour).
+Part A – This will involve adding a border of chains and slip stitches in the white yarn (or your choice of color).